The Shark and Ray Touch Tank is temporarily closed for maintenance.

 About

-Dr. Charles Innis received his bachelor’s degree in biology from Cornell University in 1990, and his doctorate in veterinary medicine from the University of Pennsylvania School of Veterinary Medicine in 1994.
-He was in private practice working with small animals and exotic animals from 1995 to 2005, and has been working full time at New England Aquarium since 2005, where he is currently the director of animal health.
+Dr. Charles Innis received his bachelor’s degree in biology from Cornell University in 1990 and his doctorate in veterinary medicine from the University of Pennsylvania School of Veterinary Medicine in 1994.
+He was in private practice working with small animals and exotic animals from 1995 to 2005, and has been working full-time at New England Aquarium since 2005.
 He is an adjunct professor at Tufts University Cummings School of Veterinary Medicine.

-Dr. Innis is a member of the IUCN Tortoise and Freshwater Turtle Specialist Group, the IUCN Marine Turtle Specialist Group, and is Past President of the Association of Reptilian and Amphibian Veterinarians.
+Dr. Innis is a member of the IUCN Tortoise and Freshwater Turtle Specialist Group and is past president of the Association of Reptilian and Amphibian Veterinarians.
 He has published numerous scientific articles and several textbook chapters on the medical and surgical management of wildlife, especially chelonians, and has been an invited speaker at national and international veterinary conferences.

 Affiliations